Rowdy Rathore: Home media

+Reception

 Rowdy Rathore received mixed reviews from critics.
 Taran Adarsh of Bollywood Hungama gave the film 4 stars, saying, "If you savor typical masaledaar fares, this one should be on your have-to-watch listing for certain.
 Dhamaal entertainer!"
 DNA India gave 3 stars out of 5 and said, "Rowdy is Akshay's return to action.
 And how!
 The actor takes charge of the film from the first scene and holds it tight all through.
 To put it simply, the film is to Akshay what Wanted was for Salman!"
 Srijana Mitra Das for The Times of India gave the film 3 stars of 5, and said, "Fans will love Akshay's mooch-twirling masala-act but be ready for hardcore action too — some pretty gruesome."

-Mrigank Dhaniwala for Koimoi.com gave it 3 stars out of 5, and gave the verdict that the film entertains in parts.
-"Watch it for Akshay Kumar's performance and the comedy."
 Shomini Sen from Zee News also gave 3 stars out of 5 and said, "The premise of the film may be good, but the treatment is that of a typical south Indian pot boiler."
 Based on 21 reviews, review aggregate site desimartini.com gave the verdict, "Although the movie doesn't do complete justice to the original Telugu blockbuster, it does have some funny dialogues and action sequences that will make you want to whistle!
 Rowdy Rathore is a one time watch."
 The site's average audience rating is 3/5.

 Saibal Chatterjee of NDTV gave the film 2 stars out of 5, saying, "Rowdy Rathore plays out pretty much like a comic-book fantasy rendered in the form of a live-action film.
 Go for it if you must, but don't expect the earth from it."
 Blessy Chettiar of DNA India gave the film 2 stars out of 5, concluding, "Akshay's me-too is fun while it lasts.
 Watch it for him, lest he feels bad for jumping on the South remake bandwagon too late to get any attention."
 Raja Sen of Rediff.com too gave the film 2 stars out of 5, and commented, "It can hardly be called a film, but ah well.
 Watch it if only to remind yourself of old Khiladi flicks...."
-Oneindia.in criticised the film's illogical plot, however concluded saying, "Overall, Rowdy Rathore is a total paisa wasool film, hence it's a must watch."